PuruVJ/puruvjdev2/src/blog/how-i-created-personal-site-part-1.md

 **Thirdly**, Prerendering.
 Stencil `v1.13` came with the robust feature of Static Site Generation.
 Meaning all the routes will be prerendered at build-time and converted to plain HTML, making the site blazing fast, cuz the content can be shown even without any JS loading.
 I don't opt-in for 100% Static though.

-**Fourthly(If that's a word 🤔 )**, I still need interactivity and image lazyloading on the site, so disabling JS all-together is not an option.
+**Fourthly(If that's a word :thinking: )**, I still need interactivity and image lazyloading on the site, so disabling JS all-together is not an option.
 That's why Hugo or 11ty or Jekyll are out of question.

 # Design Choices